interplaynetary/free-association/README.md

 Remember: In contributing to Free Association, you're not donating to charity or investing for return.
 You're participating in a network where **the free development of each is the condition for the free development of all**.
 Your contributions help build a system where "individuals freely contribute to each other's self-actualization, where surplus flows according to mutual-recognition of real contributions towards each other's self-actualization, where relations activate only through mutual desire and participation."

-Your surplus becomes part of a living network of mutual-fulfillment that transcends both charity and investment—it becomes a concrete expression of truly free association.
+Your capacities become part of a living network of mutual-fulfillment that transcends both charity and investment—they become a concrete expression of truly free association.

 ## Appendix